fisodd/www-fisodd-com/content/demo/rest-primer.rst

 Images
 ------

-To include an image in your document, you use the the ``image`` directive.
+To include an image in your document, you use the ``image`` directive.
 For example::

   .. image:: biohazard.png